Sowndaryakannan24/medusa-deployment/Readme.md

 🧵 Medusa Backend Deployment on AWS (ECS + Terraform + Docker + GitHub Actions)
 ===============================================================================

-This project demonstrates how to deploy a [MedusaJS](https://medusajs.com) headless commerce backend on AWS using:
+This project demonstrates how to deploy a [MedusaJS](https://medusajs.com) headless commerce backend on AWS using :

 *   **Terraform** for infrastructure provisioning
 *   **Docker** for containerization